Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 Step #6: Start Applying Your Preferred Stain Product

 You can apply your stain with a rag, sponge brush, or chip brush.
-When applying a gel stain, a chip brush or sponge brush will be more effective than a cloth.
-In addition, you can get a cloth to use common stains on MDF tables and furniture.
+For gel stains, a chip brush or sponge brush tends to work better than a cloth.
+On the other hand, for regular stains on MDF tables and furniture, a cloth does the trick quite well.

 A wood stain that is solvent-based must color your MDF surface more thoroughly.
 The pigment will be equally distributed on the MDF surface.